 Once released, Dyer went in and out of mental hospitals.
-There is evidence that Dyer began abusing alcohol and opium-based products early on in her baby-farming career; at one point, Dyer drank two bottles of laudanum as a suicide attempt.
-However, her long-term abuse had made her tolerate to opium products.
+There is evidence that Dyer began abusing alcohol and opium-based products early on in her baby-farming career; at one point, Dyer drank two bottles of laudanum in a suicide attempt.
+However, her long-term abuse had built up her tolerance to opium products.

 She no longer called for death certificates.
 Bodies were wrapped in bags, weighted down with bricks, and tossed into bodies of water.
 Dyer and her family frequently moved—through Bristol, Reading, Cardiff, and London, never remaining in one place for too long, never leaving a trace.

 A bargeman sending cargo up the Thames in Reading noticed a box lying along the riverbank.
 Upon further investigation, he discovered the body of an infant within.
 The bargeman called the police.
 They confirmed that the body was that of a little girl, between six and 12 months old.